javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

    }
  }

-## =In Java EE 8, we're proposing that JMS MDBs will be more flexible=
+### In Java EE 8, we're proposing that JMS MDBs will be more flexible

 <br/>The separate proposals for  [[JMSListener2|More flexible JMS MDBs]] in JMS 2.1 will make them even simpler by removing the need for the MDB to implement the <tt>javax.jms.MessageListener</tt> and defining some new, JMS-specific, annotations.
 Here's an example of how those proposals would allow a JMS MDB to look in Java EE 8:
 <br/><br/>